jshuadvd/jshuadvd/README.md

 Siyo, I'm [Joshua](https://linkedin.com/in/joshuasatterfield) a Digital architect & Creative Technologist crafting AI powered experiences that push boundaries.
 Passionate about seamless UI/UX, scalable systems, & technology's ability to unlock new dimensions of human potential. 👾 👋

-I architect transformative digital solutions that push boundaries and reimagine possibilities.
+I architect transformative digital solutions that transcend limits and reimagine possibilities.
 I possess a deep expertise across leading-edge technology and a passion for crafting immersive user experiences that inform, engage and empower.

 Proficient in full-stack development, cloud infrastructure, AI/ML, & blockchain, I employ strategic design thinking to solve multidimensional problems.
 The platforms and products I envision enable smarter decisions, richer insights, and more meaningful connections for millions worldwide.